VishuMittal004/AscendAI/README.md

 ## Key Design Decisions

-- **Local LLM (Ollama)**: Chosen for privacy, zero API costs, and offline capability — ideal for an academic project environment
-- **SQLite**: Simple, zero-configuration, file-based database suitable for single-user local deployment
-- **Mock Auth**: Login page included for UI completeness; real authentication can be wired in later
+- **Cloud AI Integration**: Shifted to OpenRouter API to allow for smarter LLMs like Mistral and fast inference.
+- **MongoDB**: Flexible NoSQL document structure fits nested session/goal/task analytics and user data perfectly.
+- **JWT Authentication**: Secure user session handling embedded into local requests and HTTP headers.
-- **Framer Motion**: Used extensively for a premium, polished feel with minimal boilerplate
+- **Framer Motion**: Used extensively for a premium, polished feel with minimal boilerplate.
-- **CSS Variables**: All design tokens (colors, backgrounds) are centralized in `index.css` for easy theming
+- **CSS Variables**: All design tokens (colors, backgrounds) are centralized in `index.css` for easy theming.
-- **Polling**: Stats are polled every 2 seconds instead of WebSockets to keep the backend simple

 ---